 Affordable hotel rates, free museums, and plentiful barbecue and beer make these cities a bargain for travelers.

 But freebies aren’t enough: Washington, D.C., won the survey’s free attractions category, yet ranked as one of the least affordable cities overall, perhaps due to high hotel and restaurant prices.
-For cheap eats, look to Kansas City (rated No. 1 most affordable getaway), as well as Nashville and Providence, which delivered some of voters’ favorite barbecue, burgers, and pizza.
+For cheap eats, look to Kansas City, as well as Nashville and Providence, which delivered some of voters’ favorite barbecue, burgers, and pizza.

 They’re laughing all the way to the bank, that is.
 Bakke says his Savannah foodie trick is just another valuable lesson from the recession: “I’ve learned how to fly for cheaper, and I’ve found ways to enjoy entertainment activities while on vacation at a cheaper price.”